 The breathability of the boot simpler refers to the amount of ventilation that they provide for the wearer, allowing the insides of the footwear to air our properly and reduce the impact of sweating.
 A good ventilation system helps to add extra comfort to your child’s feet.
 He or she won’t feel perspiration building up, and cutting back on odor as well, which is also a great benefit for healthy feet.

 Breathability is a very important factor because it also helps to provide more comfort, and overall great feeling when on the move.
 So, find something that will keep your little one’s feet comfortable, and make sure the ventilation system allows for the added comfort your child will want whenever he or she is active with you on the trails.
-The better ventilation, the better comfort, and the better your child will feel for long periods of time.
+The better the ventilation, the better the comfort, and the better your child will feel for long periods of time.
 So, if you plan on taking some long outings with your child, you can make sure he or she feels more comfortable for that by getting boots that offer a great ventilation system.

-The build quality of any shoe or boot simply refers to the materials it is made out of and whether it is built to last.
+The build quality of any boot simply refers to the materials it is made out of and whether it is built to last.
 You will never want to invest in a pair of hiking boots for your child that are not made to stand up to the tasks that they are intended to perform.
-You want to make sure you get something that is durable and stable, and will keep your child happy and going for long periods of time.
-So, quality will tell you a lot about how long the boots will last, as well as how well they will perform each time you use them.
+You want to make sure you get something that is durable and stable and will keep your child happy and going for long periods of time.
+So, the quality will tell you a lot about how long the boots will last, as well as how well they will perform each time you use them.

 Pay very close attention to the specific materials that the boot is made out of.
-Leather or nylon are two examples of high quality materials that are often used for making hiking boots.
+Leather or nylon are two examples of high-quality materials that are often used for making hiking boots.
 They have proved to withstand adverse conditions for extended periods of time and you’ll definitely get your money’s worth out of them.
 You want to make sure you get a decent boot that will do a good job of protecting your child’s feet and also offer that extra boost of performance.
-So, make sure you don’t go too cheap with the quality of the boots, because you want to make sure your child gets the stability and support he or she needs when out on the trails.
+So, make sure you don’t go too cheap with the quality of the boots because you want to make sure your child gets the stability and support he or she needs when out on the trails.

 The sole of the hiking boot is what provides it with its support, cushioning, and overall stability.
 You want to make sure that your boot appropriately fits your child for both their personal foot and for the role the boot is intended for.
 The sole is important for stability and how well the boot performs each time your child wears them.
 So, pay attention to what the boot offers, and make sure you measure that against what you know your child needs.
 With that information, you should be able to make a good decision and buy the right pair of boots to fit your child’s needs.

 Some hiking boots are heavy, others are light, and most are somewhere in between.
 There is no definitive answer here as to how much your boot should weigh, though generally speaking hiking boots made for the summer should be lighter as they offer greater movement and breathability while those made for the winter should be heavier as they offer improved insulation.
 Think about what your child will be using the boot for and base your purchase off of that.
 Depending on how lightweight you think your child needs his or her boots to be, consider the weight factor in that.

 If you know you will be outdoors and your child’s feet are likely to get wet, or you live in a wetter climate, then you’ll want to consider purchasing some boots with waterproof protection.
 Keeping your child’s feet dry when you are out on the trails can help cut back on days where your child might feel miserable with wet socks.
 Even worse, if the interior area of the boots do get wet, they can tend to rub more and cause blisters, and that’s certainly something you’ll want to avoid.
 So, consider the level of waterproofing protection you’ll need, and remember, even if it costs a bit more, it’s certainly a feature you’ll want your child to have so he or she feels comfortable when on the trails.

 Remember that when on the market for a pair of children’s boots, if you want those boots to last your child for as long as possible you want to purchase ones that offer plenty of growing room, or else you may end up using the boots for only a single season (if not less).
 Something else to look for is proper support that will allow your child’s foot to grow properly while also offering plenty of protection from moving, jumping, and running.
 So, do take into account any possible growth, since that can affect your child’s overall comfort when he or she wears the boot.
 If you are investing in a decent pair of boots, you also want to make sure you get the most use out of them for your money.

-Q: What do I need to consider before purchasing a pair of hiking boots for my child?
+q: What do I need to consider before purchasing a pair of hiking boots for my child?

-Q: What do I need to know about boot quality before purchasing a pair of boots for my child?
+q: What do I need to know about boot quality before purchasing a pair of boots for my child?

 Don’t skimp on the quality of the boots when looking for boots for your child.
 Hiking boots are intended to be put through rough environments and your children’s boots should be no exception.
 Waterproof qualities, durable materials such as leather or nylon mesh, proper comfort, and excellent traction over uneven terrain are all factors that must be taken into account when purchasing a pair of boots for your child.
 You want to consider every factor, and the features you know your child will need to feel comfortable when out on the trails.

-Q: What do I need to know about arch support?
+q: What do I need to know about arch support?

 One of the largest impacts on the overall comfort of the boot will be on how much arch support it offers.
 Poor arch support will not just make the boot be unpleasant to wear; it can also cause tenderness or soreness in the foot after it has been worn for an extended amount of time.

-Q: Do I need to consider purchasing waterproof boots?
+q: Do I need to consider purchasing waterproof boots?

 Making sure the boots are fully waterproof is also a quality that you do not want to overlook.
 If you’ve done enough hiking already, you no doubt know your boots can come into contact with rain, humidity, streams, or muddy places on the ground.
 If a pair of boots are unable to resist water to keep the feet dry, you will not want to consider them.

-Q: What do I need to consider about the style of the boots?
+q: What do I need to consider about the style of the boots?

 For this reason, make sure your child is pleased with the looks of the boot before making a purchase.
 You also want the overall aesthetic design of the boots to be relevant to other currently styles and for the colors to match.